chenh1gis/MADE_docker_v1/src/README.md

 #### Approach 1: specifying the alleles at a set of codon positions driven by passage adaptation
 #### allelic file [in TXT format]
-For a typical allelic file for H3N2 influenza, please refer to “/test/file_alleles.txt”.
+For an example allelic file for H3N2 influenza, please refer to “/test/file_alleles.txt”.

 All alleles from specified codon positions should be listed into two separated columns (For different influenza viruses, the associated amino acid positions will be different).